VSoftTechnologies/DUnitX/README.md

 Tips and Tricks
 ===========
 * In order to workaround the [Delphi XE3 Bug](https://github.com/VSoftTechnologies/DUnitX/issues/117), you need to add the unit DUnitX.Init to your test projects.
-* To use this GitHub version of DUnitX in place of the bundled version included iwth RAD Studio, it’s pretty simple by following these steps (as the bundled version is quite a few commits behind this repo):
+* To use this GitHub version of DUnitX in place of the bundled version included with RAD Studio, it’s pretty simple by following these steps (as the bundled version is quite a few commits behind this repo):
   - Remove the Embarcadero Unit test package (DUnitXIDEExpertXXX.bpl) from the installed packages list.
   - In the cloned repo, open DUnitX_IDE_Expert_XXXX.dproj (matching your Delphi version), compile and install the package.
   - In your unit test projects, adjust your search paths to point to the repo\Source folder.